20 Weird French Words You Won’t Believe Exist!

 7. Loufoquerie

 Louchébem involves moving the first consonant of a word to the end, tacking on a standard suffix and adding the letter “L” to the beginning.
-I’m not kidding.
 This is still used in the French meat industry today.
 I don’t know how these things are true, they just are.
 You can’t possibly hold me responsible for this loufoquerie!

 8. Hurluberlu